Loughinisland massacre: Documentary

 In August 2016, it was reported that Oscar-winning film-maker Alex Gibney was making a documentary film about the massacre, called No Stone Unturned.
 The film's name comes from Claire Rogan's (widow of Aidan Rogan) statement that police had assured the families they would leave "no stone unturned" in the investigation.
 Their daughter Emma Rogan—later a Member of the Legislative Assembly (MLA) for South Down—said the film would be "a permanent memory to the victims and the injustice done".
 Gibney had earlier directed a shorter documentary about the massacre, named "Ceasefire Massacre", broadcast on 29 April 2014 by ESPN, as part of their 30 for 30 series.
 No Stone Unturned was released in November 2017.

-The film named the main suspects in the massacre, one of whom had been a soldier in the British Army at the time.
+The film named the main suspects in the massacre, one of whom had been serving as a soldier in the British Army at the time.
 It claims that in 1995 the wife of a main suspect anonymously told police he was the gunman, and named the others involved.
 These anonymous messages were noted in the Police Ombudsman's report.
 Police allegedly recognized her voice because she had worked in a local police station.
 She and her husband had been arrested and she admitted making the claims, but they had been released without charge.